Download from GitHub:

 …. directly from the device!

 No more need to struggle to manually get, move and import the csv-file from another device.
-All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure (when you get prompted) with an administrative user.
+All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure with an administrative user.
 This works well with MFA!

 Instructions

-- Put “Autopilot Tool.exe”, “Logo.png” and “config.txt” in same directory on either a USB-stick or on a network location
+3. Place: “Autopilot Tool.exe” and “config.txt” in same directory on either a USB-stick or on a network location

-- Navigate to “Autopilot Tool.exe”, press Enter to start the tool
+7. Navigate to “Autopilot Tool.exe”, press enter to start the tool

 Download the tool from Github: